 Additionally, members of the SMART team provide on-site coverage for community events, ranging from Florida State Tournaments to non-for profit fund-raising sporting events such as the Chi Chi Rodriguez Foundation.
 SMART personnel also spend countless hours educating coaches, parents and student athletes in the community on key injury prevention advice on topics such as heat illness, lightning safety, and sports training programs designed to minimize the incident and severity of injuries.

 In 2007, The SMART Institute established an executive board of leadership that consisted of Dr. Jeff Konin, Barbara Morris, Dr. Eric Coris, Dr. William Quillen, Dr. David Leffers, Mr. Bob Pastizzo (Department of Orthopaedics & Sports Medicine Administrator), and Dr. Robert Pedowitz, the Chair of the Department of Orthopaedics and Sports Medicine.
-The current leadership team for the SMART Institute consists of Dr. Barbara Morris, Program Director, and Dr. David Leffers, Department Chair.

 The efforts of the SMART Institute continue to expand in areas of community education, research, and partnership.
 Accomplishments of SMART have been widely shared throughout the state of Florida and on a national level.
 The SMART Institute offers community educational opportunities including but not limited to ACL injury prevention, heat Illness, sportsmanship as well as many sport specific safety modules.
 Research accomplishments include projects regarding injury surveillance, heat illness, body mass index and emergency response techniques.
 The SMART Institute has received media attention from such reputable sources as the Los Angeles Times and the New York Times newspapers.